Last Updated on August 6, 2022 by Max

 - In most cases, antibiotics should be regarded as an inappropriate solution.

-- Do not let the bladder overfilling.
+- Do not let the bladder overfill.
 Urinate as soon as you can when you feel the need.
-Try to completely empty the bladder.
+Try to empty the bladder completely.

 Treatment of enlarged prostate and prostatitis: dietary recommendations.